 Brooke N. Wolford has a PhD in Bioinformatics and Master in Statistics from the University of Michigan.
-She is currently a postdoctoral fellow in the HUNT Center for Molecular and Clinical Epidemiology (formerly the K.G.
+She is currently a Marie Skłodowska-Curie Postdoctoral Fellow in the HUNT Center for Molecular and Clinical Epidemiology (formerly the K.G.
 Jebsen Center for Genetic Epidemiology) at the Norwegian University of Science and Technology in the Department for Public Health and Nursing under the mentorship of Professor Kristian Hveem.
-Brooke is working with the INTERVENE Project funded by the European Union’s Horizon 2020 research and innovation program under the leadership of Dr. Andrea Ganna and Professor Samuli Ripatti at the Finnish Institute for Molecular Medicine.
+Brooke’s main focus is on developing precision medicine approaches to prevent heart disease through the Proteomics for Heart Disease Prediction (ProtectHearts) project.
+Brooke is also working with the INTERVENE Project funded by the European Union’s Horizon 2020 research and innovation program under the leadership of Dr. Andrea Ganna and Professor Samuli Ripatti at the Finnish Institute for Molecular Medicine.
 Brooke is pursuing a research career combining quantitative genomics, computational biology, and clinical application to fulfill the promise of Precision Medicine.
-Brooke was awarded a Marie Skłodowska-Curie Individual Postdoctoral Fellowship in 2023 and will launch her funded project, Proteomics for Heart Disease Prediction, ProtectHearts, at NTNU in January 2024.

 During her graduate studies she was a National Science Foundation Graduate Research Fellow and Genome Sciences Predoctoral Trainee.
 She completed a dissertation titled “Genetic Discovery and Precision Medicine in Cardiovascular Diseases Using Electronic Health Record-linked Biobanks” under the mentorship of Dr. Cristen Willer and Dr. Michael Boehnke.
 Before graduate school, Brooke spent two years as a postbaccalaureate intramural research trainee in the National Human Genome Research Institute of the National Institutes of Health in Bethesda, MD studying the genetics of type 2 diabetes with Dr. Francis Collins.